michaeljs-c/legislation-etl/README.md

 cd local
 docker-compose up
 ```
-Building the app image (this was developed on linux machine, no guarentee to work on Windows, if any issues call the CLI with python instead):
+Building the app image:
 ```
 docker build -f local/Dockerfile -t cube-etl .
 ```
+The image was developed on a linux machine, no guarentee that the odbc setup script will work on Windows, if any issues:
+- Replace the setup_odbc.sh file with suitable odbc setup script (and change Dockerfile line: `RUN bash -c "./setup_odbc.sh"`), or,
+- Call the CLI directly with python instead (see below)

 Running the app:
 ```sh